tiaguinho2009/24SPY-DEV/README.md

 - IBTH RWYs corrected.
 - IRFD RWYs corrected.
 - Some fixes Names corrected.
+- Code of the Flight Plans and AirportUI was rewrited.
 - And a LOT of other bugs that i don't remember were fixed.

 ### Comments